Hefner Museum of Natural History

 The Museum is closed on University holidays, including:

-Dr. James W. Porter, "superstar scientist." will join us on November 9th to present the 49th annual Hefner Lecture “Blurring the Lines between Medicine and Ecology while Saving Coral Reefs in the Florida Keys” at 7:30pm in Laws Hall Room 100, with a reception at the Museum afterwards.
+Watch Dr. James W. Porter, "superstar scientist" present the 49th annual Hefner Lecture “Blurring the Lines between Medicine and Ecology while Saving Coral Reefs in the Florida Keys” on YouTube.

 Staff members are available Monday-Friday, 9am-4pm, to help Miami faculty and staff incorporate specimens and exhibits into their classrooms or research programs.
 Faculty and staff are encourage to contact the Hefner to arrange a class visit, review and select specimens for classroom or lab use, and check out museum Discovery Trunks or other resources.